 Frank was born on the 28th of December 1919, in rural Duluth, a small town in Gwinnett County, Georgia.
 He was the fourth of eight children, and grew up during the Great Depression on a farm, which had been in the family since 1820.
-During the Depression, while still attending school, he worked on his father’s farm.
-Frank enjoyed growing up on the farm and found it very interesting.
-Frank attended Norcross High School and graduated in 1938.
-Shortly after graduation he worked for at a food processing plant in Atlanta, Georgia before joining the army in 1942.
+During the Depression, while still attending school, he worked on his father’s farm which he enjoyed very much.

 Frank enlisted just six months after Pearl Harbor, on 18 June 1942, at Fort McPherson in Atlanta.
 He knew he would be drafted and wanted to choose his branch of service.
 He received his basic training at Camp Howze, Texas.

 Camp Howze ran an Army Specialized Training Program (ASTP.)
 In this program, the Army trained soldiers to have technical skills and create a pool of officers.
 At Camp Howze, Frank received training in the use of rifles and in Squad Leadership.
 While there, he earned the rank of buck Sergeant, right before leaving the U.S. On furlough to prepare to leave the U.S. for overseas, Frank married his fiancé, Pearl Louise Barlow.

 As Frank embarked on the Queen Mary, one of the two biggest troopships used during World War II, he recalled the conditions on board the ship.
 “We were housed all over the ship.
 I was not in a cabin or even a bed or cot, but right on the deck.
 There were huge numbers of us onboard, and there were four dining areas.
 The quality of the food did not make an impression.
 Thank God I was never seasick then.”